 Picasso Tiles

 We began our journey with magnetic tiles using Picasso Tiles.
-They have worked great and are compatible to connect with most brands.
+They have worked great and are compatible with most brands.
 Picasso Tiles have worked well for our family.

 Plus-Plus BIG

 This toy gets a FIVE-STAR review.
 We love, love, love these, and the boys still play with them daily.
 Their ages are five, seven, and nine.
-(I do not like the small size.
+(I’m not too fond of the small size.
 Make sure it is Plus-Plus BIG)

 Mega Bloks